danielddemissie/pr-desc-cli/README.md

 - 📋 **Model Transparency**: Easily list and select from a range of supported AI models for each provider.
 - ✨ **Custom Template Files**: Provide your own Markdown file as a template for highly tailored PR descriptions.
 - 🚀 **Direct PR Creation**: Automatically **create or update GitHub Pull Requests** directly from the CLI populated with AI-generated descriptions.
+- ✍️ **AI Commit Messages**: Generate Conventional Commit messages automatically during PR creation or via a standalone command.
 - 👀 **Preview & Regenerate**: When generating PR descriptions, preview the content first, then decide whether to regenerate, proceed, or cancel.
+- 🧪 **Dry Run Mode for Generation**: Preview AI-generated PR descriptions without actually creating a PR or consuming API quotas.
 - 🔧 **Robust & Reliable**: Built with TypeScript for enhanced type safety and maintainability.
-- 🧪 **Dry Run Mode for Generation**: Preview AI-generated PR descriptions without actually creating a PR or consuming API quotas.

 ## Installation